 For both, we needed to travel to the resort directly from where we were staying in All-Star Movies.
 If we wanted to take Disney transportation we would have had to walk to Epcot and take a bus to either resort.
 Instead, we jumped in our car and drove right there, saving us a ton of time.

 6 – Your child can ride in a car seat in a car

-This may not apply to you, but I always feel much more comfortable when my toddler is traveling in a moving vehicle if he’s in a car seat.
+This may not apply to you, but I always feel much more comfortable when my kids are traveling in a moving vehicle if he’s in a car seat.
 I’m that mom.